Peoria Child Custody Lawyer

 “The court may interview the child in chambers to ascertain the child’s wishes as to the child’s custodian and as to parenting time.”

 Facing a child custody case is undeniably challenging, but with the right attorney on your side, you can successfully navigate the process and achieve the best outcome for your family.
-When you choose Stewart Law, you’re not just choosing experienced professionals; you’re selecting a team that genuinely cares about you and your child’s future.
+When you choose Arizona Law, you’re not just choosing experienced professionals; you’re selecting a team that genuinely cares about you and your child’s future.
 Contact us today to schedule a consultation with a Peoria family attorney.